facebook pixel

 • calendar icon

-Monthly benefits paid to you each month that you continue to qualify for SSDI.
+Monthly benefits are paid to you each month that you continue to qualify for SSDI.
 We can help you understand and calculate SSDI benefits that you will be entitled to each month.

 • money icon

-A “one time” retroactive payment.
+A “one-time” retroactive payment.
 This retroactive payment reimburses you for the benefits you earned while applying (“past-due benefits”).
 Five (5) months from your disability onset date, SSA recognizes your entitlement to benefits.
 If you are approved for SSDI benefits six (6) or more months following your disability onset date, the SSA will pay you a lump sum for this period.

 On SSA’s website, you can access benefit estimate calculators to estimate potential disability, retirement, and survivor benefits using different retirement dates and levels of future earnings.
 The estimates are based on the information you enter and are not linked to your earnings history.